Running a data generation job

 If the intermediate database information is incorrect, to navigate to the workspace configuration view to make updates, click Edit Intermediate.

 The Confirm Generation panel provides the destination information for the workspace.
-To display the destination database connection details, click Destination Database.
+To display the destination database connection details, click Destination Settings.

-If the destination information is incorrect, to navigate to the workspace configuration view to make updates, click Edit Destination.
+If the destination information is incorrect, to navigate to the workspace configuration view to make updates, click Edit Destination Settings.

 For data generation, assigning Truncate table mode to tables that you don't need data for can improve generation performance.